scottrasheed/java-dsa-practice/README.md

-# java-dsa-practice
+# javascript-dsa-practice
-Practice code and notes from my Java + DSA course
+Practice code and notes from my JavaScript + DSA course

 ## 🏆 Certification received for JavaScript on 5/17/2025